Yup, you read it right. One hundred and eleven sales enablement tips from experts in the industry.

 9. Treat your salespeople like an internal customer.

-10. Don't be a "yes man."
+10. Don't be a "yes person."
 You'll lose track of higher priority items that can make more of an impact.
 It doesn't mean you should say no all the time, it just means you should be thoughtful and strategic.
 If you get a random request dropped on your desk and you're not yet sure how to proceed, don't just say "yes, I’ll do it."
 Come back to it later when you've thought more strategically and provided your best recommendation.

 11. Treat sales enablement assets as if it's a legally binding document, and study it thoroughly.